Reed-CompBio/spras/docs/contributing.rst

 the header rows and node prize column.
 The selected nodes should be any node in the dataset that has a prize set, any node that is active, any node that is a source, or any node that is a target.
-As shown in the example dataset above, “active”, “sources”, and “targets” are Boolean attributes.
-A “prize” is a term for a numeric score on a node in a network, so nodes that have non-empty prizes are considered relevant nodes for the Local Neighborhood algorithm along with active nodes, sources, and targets.
+As shown in the example dataset above, "active", "sources", and "targets" are Boolean attributes.
+A "prize" is a term for a numeric score on a node in a network, so nodes that have non-empty prizes are considered relevant nodes for the Local Neighborhood algorithm along with active nodes, sources, and targets.
 The network should be all of the edges written in